Jaime Ayoví: 2011–12 season

 After only half a season, Ayovi impressed the Pachuca manager, which sought to sign him for the team, Pachuca.
 His first goal for Pachuca was on 31 June, in a 2–2 away draw against Puebla FC.
 He would only score 3 more goals for the rest of the Apertura season against Cruz Azul, Estudiantes Tecos and Atlante FC.
 The 2012 Clausura would prove to be the same, scoring only 4 goals against Puebla, Cruz Azul, Querétaro and Chivas de Guadalajara.
 Due to his form with Pachuca, he was loaned to Saudi Arabian Premier League club Al Nassr.

 Loan to Al Nassr FC

 2012–13 season

-Jaime Ayovi was loaned to Al Nassr FC for undisclosed fee which may lead up to the end of the Saudi Premier League season.
+Jaime Ayovi was loaned to Al Nassr FC for an undisclosed fee which may lead up to the end of the Saudi Premier League season.
 On 29 September, Ayovi scored his first goal with Al Nassr, winning 3–1 against Al Wahda.
 He would go on to score 7 more goals for Al Nassr, including 2 doubles against Al Faisaly and Al Taawon, winning 2–1 and 3–2.
 His Saudi Premier League season was cut short when he was injured and was side-lined for 8 months.
 He finished his season with Al Nassr with 8 goals in 15 matches.